PHS - Public Health Sciences

 Courses numbered 500 to 799 = undergraduate/graduate.
 (Individual courses may be limited to undergraduate students only.)
 Courses numbered 800 to 999 = graduate.

 PHS 512.
-Diversity and Aging (3).
+Aging Across Cultures (3).

 General education social and behavioral sciences course.
-Cross-listed as ETHS 512.
 Introduces students to issues in aging that are unique to minority older adults.
 Demonstrates differences in the aging experience by race/ethnicity and addresses the differential patterns of health and illness in later life in relation to race/ethnicity, gender and culture.
 In addition, the student develops an appreciation for how race/ethnicity affects mental and social dimensions of life.
 Attention is given to the impact on the social, financial and health aspects of those who speak a language other than English.
 Course perspective is interdisciplinary, taking into account the physical, psychological, interpersonal and social influences which shape our understanding of the challenges older minorities face when relocating to the United States.
 Course includes diversity content.

 PHS 515.
 Women and Aging (3).

-Cross-listed as WOMS 580T.
 Introduces students to issues in aging that are unique to women, to women's diverse developmental patterns, and to research methods appropriate for studying aging women and their life experiences.
 Topics include physical change, role transitions and adaptation from a life span perspective.
 Course includes diversity content.

 PHS 516.
 Age, Work and Retirement (3).